 - Medical Assisting – Commission on Accreditation of Allied Health Education Programs

-- Nursing Associate Degree – Accreditation Commission for Education in Nursing; Michigan Board of Nursing
+- Nursing Associate Degree – Accreditation Commission for Education in Nursing; Approved by the Michigan Board of Nursing

-- Paralegal – American Bar Association; American Association for Paralegal Education
+- Paralegal – Approved by the American Bar Association; Members of the American Association for Paralegal Education

 - Radiologic Technology – The Joint Review Committee on Education in Radiologic Technology